- Niet-wetenschappelijke functies

-We offer a one year term position, with the possibility of renewal based on need, funding and performance.
-Salary range from € 2,790.- to € 5,127.- gross per month on a full-time basis (pay scale 10 or 11 in accordance with the Collective Labour Agreement for Dutch Universities).
+We offer a 0,8 fte, 1 year position, with the possibility of a permanent position based on performance.
+Salary range from € 3.807,- to € 5.211,- gross per month (pay scale 11 in accordance with the Collective Labour Agreement for Dutch Universities).

 Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses(8.3 %), training and career development and sabbatical leave.
 Our individual choices model gives you some freedom to assemble your own set of terms and conditions.
 Candidates from outside the Netherlands may be eligible for a substantial tax break.
 For more information, see the website.

 Leiden University is one of Europe’s leading international research universities.